 Well, let’s start with the problem of escalation.
 The whole shared universe idea is based on this — individual characters leading to ensembles; one-on-one fights leading to massive battles.
 The Mummy is super powerful, able to summon sandstorms, hordes of animals and undead legions (it’s really only the fact that she dismisses her zombies in the final fight scene that gives Tom Cruise the opportunity to defeat her).
 The film series is supposed to escalate from this to Phantom of the Opera?
 Seriously?

 The bigger issue is characterisation.
 One of the critical elements of the old Universal horror movies was that, sure you wanted the monsters to lose, but you sympathised with them.
 You could see why they were doing the terrible things that they were doing.
 The Frankenstein Monster, the Mummy, the Wolf Man — you get them.
 Hell, watch The Creature from the Black Lagoon, and tell me you don’t side with the poor Gill Man more often than the jerks who keep messing with him.
 The Universal monster movies are technically dated, their pacing is creaky and slow and the plots often make very little sense.
-That sense of sympathy is what keeps them popular decades later.
+But that sense of sympathy is what keeps them popular decades later.
 Lose that, and you lose the entire point of bringing those characters back.

 The Mummy herself is extremely undercharacterised.
 That the Mummy committed the crimes that lead to her mummification… we’re pretty clear on that.
 There’s even a half-hearted attempt to let us understand why she did what she did.
 Sofia Boutella plays this scene very nicely, but the script stops short of getting into her motivations.
 Instead, when Cruise’s questions her reasoning, she brushes his questions away.
 As to why was she trying to unleash Set upon earth?
 No idea.
 Destiny?
 That usually works when you can’t be bothered setting up motivation.